LemonOSProject/LemonOS/kernel/README.md

-# Lemon Kernel
+# Kaimu Kernel
 This is Lemon OS's Kernel.
+Aims to make huge improvements over the old kernel, mainly rewriting the whole user-kernel syscall boundary, preventing unchecked accesses to user memory.

 **Kernel Modules** are located in [Modules](Modules/)